 Vocalist Jani Lane’s cartoonishly fake teeth tread an even finer line.

 Guitarist Erik Turner pulling the cherry stem out of his mouth is COMPLETELY embarrassing.
 It’s the type of embarrassing that results in a person coming home to their parents’ house and finding all of their shit strewn across the front lawn along with a note saying “No son of mine pulls a cherry stem out of his mouth on the MTV, damnit!”
-If Erik Turner was Asian, his grandfather would urge him to commit seppuku for bringing dishonor to his kin.

 It looks fine when Bobbi Brown (the hot blonde who eventually became Mrs. Lane) does it in the video.
 Hell, it looks acceptable when a 50-year-old barfly does it when trying to get free drinks at last call, showing that cherry stem trick she learned before her tits eventually drooped on top of the bar, sopping up tears of regret and spilled Banker’s Club gin.